Bedřich Smetana: Deafness

 In the respite following his reappointment, Smetana concentrated on his fifth opera, The Two Widows, composed between June 1873 and January 1874.
 After its first performance at the Provisional Theatre on 27 March 1874, Smetana's supporters presented him with a decorative baton.
-But his opponents continued to attack him, comparing his conductorship unfavourably with the Maýr regime and claiming that under Smetana "Czech opera sickens to death at least once annually."
+But his opponents continued to attack him, comparing his conductorship unfavourably with the Maýr regime and saying that under Smetana "Czech opera sickens to death at least once annually."
 By the summer Smetana was ill; a throat infection was followed by a rash and an apparent blockage to the ears.
 By mid-August, unable to work, he transferred his duties to his deputy, Adolf Čech.
 A press announcement stated that Smetana had "become ill as a result of nervous strain caused by certain people recently."

 In September, Smetana told the theatre he would resign his appointment unless his health improved.
 He had become totally deaf in his right ear, and in October lost all hearing in his left ear also.
 After his subsequent resignation the theatre offered him an annual pension of 1,200 florins for the continued right to perform his operas, an arrangement Smetana reluctantly accepted.
 Money raised in Prague by former students, and by former lover Fröjda Benecke in Gothenburg, amounted to 1,244 florins.
 This allowed Smetana to seek medical treatment abroad, but to no avail.
-In January 1875 Smetana wrote in his journal: "If my disease is incurable, then I should prefer to be liberated from this life."
+In January 1875 he wrote in his journal: "If my disease is incurable, then I should prefer to be liberated from this life."
 His spirits were further lowered at this time by a deterioration in his relationship with Bettina, mainly over money matters.
-"I cannot live under the same roof as a person who hates and persecutes me," Smetana informed her.
+"I cannot live under the same roof as a person who hates and persecutes me", he informed her.
 Although divorce was considered, the couple stayed unhappily together.